bigfix/developer.bigfix.com/site/pages/rest-api/api/baseline.md

 {% endrestapi %}

 {% restapi "/api/baseline/{site type}/{site name}/{id}/sync", "GET", "Shows a synchronized version of the baseline with the specified {id}." %}
-The request can be used to synchronize a baseline by updating a baseline with its synced version.
+You can use the above request to synchronize a baseline as follows:

+1. Retrieve and store a baseline's synchronized version using the above request.
+2. Replace the baseline with its synchronized version using a `PUT /api/baseline/{site type}/{site name}/{id}` request.

 **Request:** URL is all that is required